NotebookLM: The AI That Only Knows What You Tell It

 The AI That Stays in Its Lane

 Most AI tools want to be everything to everyone.
 Ask them a question outside their knowledge and they’ll give you an answer anyway, wrapped in enough confidence to make you believe it.

 NotebookLM does the opposite.
 It deliberately limits itself to the sources you provide.
 For authors, this constraint turns out to be the whole point.

 Say you’re writing a historical novel set during the California Gold Rush.
-You’ve spent months gathering research: primary source documents, academic papers, letters, newspaper clippings.
+You’ve spent months gathering research.
+Primary source documents, academic papers, letters, newspaper clippings.
 You upload fifty of those sources into a NotebookLM notebook.
 Now you can ask questions like “What did miners typically eat in 1849?” or “Were there any women running businesses in Sacramento during this period?” and the answers come directly from your research, with inline citations pointing to the exact source.

 It won’t hallucinate a mining camp that never existed.
 It won’t invent a historical figure.
 It can only work with what you’ve given it, and it tells you exactly where each answer came from.
+(Wild concept, I know.)

 What You Can Feed It